siva-Reddy1994/Maven-Movies-a-brick-and-mortar-DVD-rental-shop/README.md

 ### About the Database
 The Mavenmovies database was obtained from OdinSchool, where I am pursuing a Data Science course.
 The database includes various tables with sample data that can be used for practicing MySQL commands and concepts.

-@mavenmovies_queries.sql: SQL file containing a series of queries used to explore and extract insights from the Mavenmovies database
-README.md: This file
+mysql query.sql: SQL file containing a series of queries used to explore and extract insights from the Mavenmovies database README.md: This file

 ### Usage